CodeYourFuture/CYF-Workshops/express-setup/readme.md

 # Step 3 - Building the server

-The first thing we need to do is build our server.
+The first step is to build our server.
 You will always need to build a server when writing back-end code.
-A server can be built in pure Node.js, but Express gives us simpler syntax to work with.
+A server can be built with in-built Node.js libraries, but Express gives us simpler syntax to work with.

 ## 1. Create a `server.js` file